-- (22) The Italian authorities intend to take advantage of quantitative methods to assess the impact of the aid, using both a descriptive and counterfactual analysis.
-Given the nature of the aid to be measured and the availability of the data, the Italian authorities claim that they will employ the most robust methodology at hand. - (23) Both the direct and indirect causal impact of the aid scheme on the beneficiaries will be identified by employing econometric methods, more specifically a regression analysis of the type "matching Difference-in-Differences".
-Using the data selected from the databases mentioned in section 2.4, a robust control group (of non-beneficiaries) will be built. - The selection of the control group will be made using matching techniques.
+- (33) The Italian authorities intend to take advantage of quantitative methods to assess the impact of the aid, using both a descriptive and counterfactual analysis.
+Given the nature of the aid to be measured and the availability of the data, the Italian authorities claim that they will employ the most robust methodology at hand. - (34) Both the direct and indirect causal impact of the aid scheme on the beneficiaries will be identified by employing econometric methods, more specifically the counterfactual impact evaluation approach will exploit the Difference-in-Differences (DiD) method combined with matching techniques and Regression Discontinuity Design (RDD).
+Using the data selected from the databases mentioned in section 2.4, a robust control group (of non-beneficiaries) will be built. - (35) The selection of the control group will be made using matching techniques.
 The matching will be performed using different variables observed in the pretreatment period.
-It will be carried out using the "nearest neighbour" method on the basis of control variables such as data from the balance sheet (e.g. value-added/turnover, profitability), data on the characteristics and status of companies (e.g. information on the size, sector, location of the company) and financial data (e.g. debt/equity and debt/turnover ratios).
-The matching algorithm will focus on tracing variables that capture the level and the trend of investments in the period preceding the introduction of the aid measure. - (25) In this setting the Difference-in-Differences strategy is the one that, exploiting the longitudinal nature of the data available, is more robust to the presence of unobservable differences between companies benefitting from aid and companies belonging to the control group, provided that these differences remain constant over time.
-Nonetheless, Italy explains that the estimates will be subject to robustness checks, including placebo tests, use of alternative control groups and analysis of the trends in order to assess any shortcomings in the assumptions underlying the "matching Difference-in-Differences" method. - As an additional approach, the Italian authorities also plan to implement the Regression Discontinuity Design method, in order to estimate the effects generated by the scheme.
+It will be carried out using the "nearest neighbour" method on the basis of control variables such as data from the balance sheet (e.g. valueadded/turnover, profitability), data on the characteristics and status of companies (e.g. information on the size, sector, location of the company) and financial data (e.g. debt/equity and debt/turnover ratios).
+The matching algorithm will focus on tracing variables that capture the level and the trend of investments in the period preceding the introduction of the aid measure. - (36) In this setting the Difference-in-Differences method is the one that, exploiting the longitudinal nature of the data available, is more robust to the presence of unobservable differences between companies benefitting from aid and companies belonging to the control group, provided that these differences remain constant over time.
+Nonetheless, Italy explains that the estimates will be subject to robustness checks, including placebo tests, use of alternative control groups and analysis of the trends in order to assess any shortcomings in the assumptions underlying the "matching Difference-in-Differences" method. - (37) As an additional approach, the Italian authorities also plan to implement the Regression Discontinuity Design method, in order to estimate the effects generated by the scheme.
 This methodology will exploit the discontinuity related to the definition of SMEs (as larger firms are not eligible for the scheme).
-In particular, the analysis would be concentrated on the following discontinuity thresholds ("soglie di discontinuità"): (i) discontinuity between medium and large companies (to estimate the impact of the scheme on beneficiaries); (ii) discontinuity between medium and small companies (to estimate the impact of the variation in aid intensity); (iii) discontinuity generated by the interoperability of the scheme with the Guarantee Fund for SMEs. - (27) The Italian authorities propose the option to supplement the above mentioned counterfactual analysis with a theory-based methodology which aims to assess the additional effect brought about by the policy as a whole by reconstructing the causal chain of events to which the scheme has given rise.
+In particular, the analysis would be concentrated on the following discontinuity thresholds ("soglie di discontinuità"): (i) discontinuity between medium and large companies (to estimate the impact of the scheme on beneficiaries); (ii) discontinuity between medium and small companies (to estimate the impact of the scheme of the variation in aid intensity); (iii) discontinuity generated by the interoperability of the scheme with the Guarantee Fund for SMEs. - (38) The Italian authorities propose the option to supplement the above mentioned counterfactual analysis with a theory-based methodology which aims to assess the additional effect brought about by the policy as a whole by reconstructing the causal chain of events to which the scheme has given rise.
 Rather than basing itself on statistical/econometrical estimates, this method aims to explain the attainment of a particular outcome through the tracing, identification and reporting of the causal process underlying the implementation of the policy.
 The information to be used would come from alternative sources, such as questionnaires.